They found a tumor in my wife’s eye.

 . . . . .

-To be candid, this was not an easy story for me to write and share.
+To be candid, this is not an easy story for me to write and share.

 Because here’s the thing about Margin…